Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 2. appeal to personal experience.

-Cliche phrases:
+Cliché phrases:

 • Let's look at examples from history...

-• Numerous examples from public life refute the author's idea ...
+• Numerous examples from public life refute the author’s idea...

-2. In conclusion, it can be concluded that…
+2. In conclusion, we can conclude that...

-Consider the amendments on specific examples:
+Let's look at the amendments using specific examples:

 1. The form remained the same - a mini-essay.